yundumbledore/NeuroProcImager/README.md

 To use other visualisation toolboxes or packages, one needs to note that in the variable estimates file there are eight matrices and they are the neurophysiological variable estimates for α_ep, α_ip, α_pe, α_pi, μ, v_e, v_i, v_p.
 Each matrix is of size (number of channels x timesteps of the recording).

 ## Code reusability
-NeuroPhysViewer is an open-source software and all users can use it for research, teaching and learning purposes.
+NeuroMechImager is an open-source software and all users can use it for research, teaching and learning purposes.
 We kindly ask you to email us if you want to use it in your publication or integrate it in your toolboxes.

 Currently, we offer NeuroPhysViewer as a prototype containing two demo cases in terms of resting state alpha rhythm study: analytic Kalman Filter for neurophysiological variables estimation, whole-brain contrast imaging.
 In the upcoming updates, we will provide other estimation methods, other visulisation modules.